lugu/qiloop/doc/NOTES.md

 ### Endpoints

-The `ServiceInfo` data structure which describes a service contains a list of addresses whre to contact the service.
+The `ServiceInfo` data structure which describes a service contains a list of addresses where to contact the service.

 ### TCP